Gabriela-and-Justin/Zillow-Clustering-Project/README.md

 - All functions to evaluate models are included in [evaluate.py](https://github.com/Gabriela-and-Justin/Zillow-Clustering-Project/blob/master/evaluate.py)

 #### 5. Deliver
-- A final Jupyter Notebook [(Final_Report_Zillow.ipynb)](https://github.com/Gabriela-and-Justin/Zillow-Clustering-Project/blob/master/Final_Report_Zillow.ipynb) for presention that includes discoveries we made and work we have done related to uncovering what the drivers of the error in the Zestimate® are
+- A final Jupyter Notebook [(Final_Report_Zillow.ipynb)](https://github.com/Gabriela-and-Justin/Zillow-Clustering-Project/blob/master/Final_Report_Zillow.ipynb) for presentation that includes discoveries we made and work we have done related to uncovering what the drivers of the error in the Zestimate® are

 ### Conclusion:
 - Log error is statistically greater for properties in LA County than properties in Ventura/Orange Counties.